Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 All small businesses will tell you that cash is king.
 However, it is many businesses’ biggest area of struggle.
 Customers are reluctant to part with their money, even if it is to pay for your goods and services.
 This can lead them to take some time to pay their invoices.
-While longer debtor days might not be a huge issue for multi national corporations, it can be a real source of stress for small businesses.
+While longer debtor days might not be a huge issue for multinational corporations, it can be a real source of stress for small businesses.
 You need to minimise your debtor days as you may find yourself working late hours and chasing up late-paying clients.
 So what can you do to reduce debtor days?

 Be clear about the terms of payment.
 Is the due date easy to see on the page?
 Does your invoice state exactly how much payment is required and have you stated the accepted methods of payment?
 You should also offer options such as “pay now”, “pay by instalments” or “pay on the due date”.